adithya-r-kothur/adithya-r-kothur/README.md

 * Solutions to UVA olnine judge
 * Codeforces solutions
 * Codechef solutions
-* 450 important solution to crack any FAANG interview
+* Solution to 450 important questions to crack any FAANG interview